nnstreamer/nntrainer/README.md

 ```
 Then, you will find the libnntrainer.so and related .h files in /usr/local/lib and /usr/local/include directories.

-By default, the command ```ninja -C build`` generates the five example application binaries (Classification, KNN, LogisticRegression, ReinforcementLearning, and Training) you could try in build/Applications.
+By default, the command ```ninja -C build`` generates the five example application binaries (Classification, k-NN, LogisticRegression, ReinforcementLearning, and Training) you could try in build/Applications.
 For 'Training' as an example case,
 ```bash
 $ ls build/Applications/Training/jni/ -1
 e189c96@@nntrainer_training@exe